Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_vault/vhol_data_vault.md

     ON (rrn.regioncode = rrr.regioncode)
 ;
 ```
-2. Now,lets imagine we have a heavier transformation to perform that it would make more sense to materialize it as a table.
+2. Now,let's imagine we have a heavier transformation to perform that it would make more sense to materialize it as a table.
 It could be more data volume, could be more complex logic, PITs, bridges or even an object that will be used frequently and by many users.
-For this case, lets first build a new business satellite that for illustration purposes will be deriving additional classification/tiering for orders based on the conditional logic.
+For this case, let's first build a new business satellite that for illustration purposes will be deriving additional classification/tiering for orders based on the conditional logic.

 ```sql
 CREATE OR REPLACE TABLE sat_order_bv